cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/8-wager-denom.md

 ### Adjustments

-You also take this opportunity to expand the genesis state so that it includes a different coin.
+You can also take this opportunity to expand the genesis state so that it includes a different coin.

 * Make sure your helper to make a balance cares about the denomination: